GregKedrovsky/Hacking/amazon.md

   - An [objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingObjects.html) is a file and any metadata that describes the file.
     - Objects are the fundamental entities stored in Amazon S3.
     - Each object can be up to 5 TB in size.
   - A _[bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html)_ is a container for objects.
+- If you access an S3 subdomain (e.g., `http://s3.thetoppers.htb`) and you see the json key:value pair: `{"status": "running"}`, you know you're dealing with an active S3 storage service.

 ## [awscli](https://aws.amazon.com/cli/)
 > The AWS Command Line Interface (AWS CLI) is a unified tool to manage your AWS services.
 With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.